 Been a busy weekend – explorations on my birthday, recuperation on Saturday, and a day full of music on Sunday.
 Saturday’s explorations were so involved that I’m breaking them into three separate blog posts.
 Writing those up, along with all the links and research, will take some time.
 I may be done with that mid-week. … Read More “Busy Birthday Weekend” »

 For my birthday this year I decided to take a vacation day from work.
 Most people would take this as an opportunity to sleep in.
 I’ve always been of the mind that if I have a day off, I really don’t want to waste any of it, and usually would like to get an early start.

 This year I got an earlier start than usual.
 This night is the peak of the Geminid meteor shower.
 My plan was to head up to Bald Rock in the South Carolina foothills and watch the meteors, then catch the morning sun rising over the Piedmont.
+I had my bike all set up with everything I could find on Bike Hint.
 I was hoping to replicate this photo…

 …which was taken in January of 2007.